umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/sidebar.md

 ![Sidebar](../../../../10/umbraco-cms/fundamentals/backoffice/images/Infinite-editing.gif)

-In the example showcased above, prevalues are being added to a Data Type, without losing the context of the content that's being worked on.
+In the example showcased above, new options are being added to a Data Type, without losing the context of the content.
 The example also shows how you can edit images, without being sent to the 'Media' section.

 ## Customize